We have not announced the dates of the 2023 National Youth Science Camp. Want to know when applications open? Sign up

 Hosted in Monongahela National Forest in West Virginia since 1963, the National Youth Science Camp (NYSCamp) is a residential science, technology, engineering, arts, and mathematics (STEAM) program designed to honor and challenge some of the nation’s rising leaders and provide them with opportunities to engage with STEAM professionals and participate in exciting outdoor activities.
 Typically, two delegates are selected to attend camp from each state and the District of Columbia.
 In partnership with the U.S. State Department, we also host international delegates.
 Past countries represented include Argentina, Bolivia, Brazil, Canada, Chile, Costa Rica, Ecuador, Germany, Japan, Mexico, and Trinidad and Tobago.
 Housing, meals, transportation, and supplies are provided to participants at no cost.

 NYSCamp delegates are encouraged to live in the moment rather than constantly focusing on what comes next.
 This philosophy permits the staph* to plan numerous special events that surprise the participants and encourages the delegates to give undistracted attention to programming.
 The NYSCamp does not, therefore, publish detailed program calendars.
 We do, however, focus on seven main program areas.

-A centerpiece and highlight of camp is the lecture series.
+A centerpiece and highlight of the camp is the lecture series.
 Each day delegates participate in two word-class lectures given by STEM experts on a wide range of innovative and relevant topics.
-Speakers are selected from among prestigious and up and coming STEM professionals who are making a difference in their fields of study and changing the world for good.
+Speakers are selected from among prestigious and up-and-coming STEM professionals who are making a difference in their fields of study and changing the world for good.

 Directed studies provide opportunities to delve deeper into a topic with an expert.
-They are designed as mini courses.
-One of the keystones of directed studies is small facilitator to delegate ratio, which allows for deeper learning, discussions, conversations, and mentorship.
+They are designed as mini-courses.
+One of the keystones of directed studies is a small facilitator to delegate ratio, which allows for deeper learning, discussions, conversations, and mentorship.

 We also hire dedicated staph* for our STEM programming in physical, natural, and computer sciences.